BarbaraMMCS/navigation-uav-ros/README.md

 # Project : Localization and detection of landmarks for supporting UAV navigation

-Bachelor semester project 2: part1
+Bachelor semester project 2 : part I

 ## Visualizing data with ROS